gbridges34/Project2Bridges-Lee/Project2.md

 # Monday Report

-## Introduction section ?
+## Introduction section

-This section should briefly describes the data and the variable I will have to work with

-Target variable will be the `casual` and/or `registered` variables in some way (perhaps the sum of them, that is up to us)

-You should also mention the purpose of the analysis and the methods we will use to model the response.
+This data set contains the daily count of rental bikes between the years of 2011 and 2012 in the Capital bike share system with the corresponding weather and seasonal information.

+The purpose of our analysis is to try to predict the number of users using predictive models which will include linear regressions, and different tree models.
+See the modeling section to know more about which models we have used.

 ## Data